COVID-19 Cruise Line Bankruptcies

 Parent Company: Cruise & Maritime Services International

 FTI Cruises folded on October 31, 2020.
 A COVID-19 pandemic related loss.
 Its' single ship, Berlin, was sold to Dreamliner Cruises and renamed Dream Goddess.
-The ship is currently being retro-fit for luxury yacht services.
+The ship was retro-fit for luxury yacht services.

 Cruise Line Details